 You may have noticed that there has been a recent trend for horror movies set in or inspired by Connecticut in recent years.
 There is a very good reason for this.
 In short, the state of Connecticut is pretty much crawling with paranormal activity.

-6 - Union Cemetery, Easton
+1. Union Cemetery, Easton

 Union Cemetery, like most burial grounds, has its fair share of ghost stories.
 The most prominent one is probably the White Lady.
-She has been reported by a large number of witnesses including members of the local police force and fire service.
+She has been reported by many witnesses, including members of the local police force and fire service.

-In 1993, one motorist reports to have actually collided with the white lady, leaving a dent in his car.
-It has been suggested that the white lady is actually a lady who was murdered in the 1940s, although some say that rather than being the murder victim she is actually the murdered girl’s mother.
+In 1993, one motorist reported having actually collided with the white lady, leaving a dent in his car.
+It has been suggested that the white lady is actually a lady who was murdered in the 1940s, although some say that rather than being the murder victim, she is actually the murdered girl’s mother.

 Witnesses who have seen this and turned to run away say that they heard footsteps in pursuit but were too afraid to look back!
-It has been suggested that Red Eyes could be the spirit of Earlie Kellog, a man set on fire in the street back in 1935!
+It has been suggested that Red-Eyes could be the spirit of Earlie Kellog, a man set on fire in the street back in 1935!

-5 - Fairfield Hills State Hospital, Newtown
+2. Fairfield Hills State Hospital, Newtown

-Standard treatments included things like psychosurgery, hydrotherapy, electric shock therapy and of course completely unauthorized full frontal lobotomies!
-There were countless suicides and suspicious deaths in the hospital and tales of unnecessary cruelty and abuse were rife.
+Standard treatments included things like psychosurgery, hydrotherapy, electric shock therapy, and of course, completely unauthorized full frontal lobotomies!
+There were countless suicides, and suspicious deaths in the hospital, and tales of unnecessary cruelty and abuse were rife.
 All of this is the perfect recipe for some restless spirits!

-It is common for visitors to the old hospital to hear disembodied voices, or more accurately screams and crying.
-This is presumably the spirits of long-dead patients reliving the agony of their so-called treatments whilst held at what is possibly one of the most haunted abandoned mental hospitals in the entire U.S.
+It is common for visitors to the old hospital to hear disembodied voices, screams and crying.
+These are presumably the spirits of long-dead patients reliving the agony of their so-called treatments whilst held at what is possibly one of the most haunted abandoned mental hospitals in the entire U.S.

-2 - Remington Arms, Bridgeport
+3. Remington Arms, Bridgeport

-Remington Arms in Bridgeport Connecticut first opened in 1867 as the Union Metallic Cartridge Company, but was bought by Remington arms in 1915 and was expanded into a 73-acre manufacturing plant.
+Remington Arms in Bridgeport, Connecticut first opened in 1867 as the Union Metallic Cartridge Company, but was bought by Remington arms in 1915 and was expanded into a 73-acre manufacturing plant.
 During the early 20th century, Remington Arms was one of America’s biggest munitions companies employing over 15000 people and producing tons of munitions every year.